Over the course of just 53 days, Alton Coleman and Debra Brown killed eight people across six states in the American Midwest.

 Tragically, the real answer died with Coleman.

-After learning about Alton Coleman and Debra Brown, read about more serial killer couples.
+After learning about the crimes of Alton Coleman and Debra Brown, read about other serial killer couples.
 Then, take a look at Lester Eubanks, the child killer who escaped from prison.